Teeth Grinding a Sign of School Bullying

-Teeth-grinding in teenagers could be a sign they are being bullied at school, research suggests.
+Teeth grinding in teenagers could be a sign they are being bullied at school, research suggests.

-Teeth-grinding can lead to headaches, worn-down teeth and disrupted sleep – and it appears to be on the rise, experts say.The sound of grinding has been compared to the noise from a circular saw.
+Teeth-grining can lead to headaches, worn-down teeth and disrupted sleep – and it appears to be on the rise, experts say.The sound of grinding has been compared to the noise from a circular saw.

 A study published in the Journal of Oral Rehabilitation found that 13 to 15-year-olds who experienced verbal bullying at school were nearly four times as likely to suffer from teeth-grinding at night, or sleep bruxism, than other teenagers.